 Prior to dealing with these large carpentry projects, we had undertaken a few small updates and renovations—a widening of a doorway here, some paint there, fun wallpaper for our son’s first room, etc. We had been really unhappy with our contractor and so we were extra-nervous about jumping into an even bigger home improvement.
 This negative experience had left us paralyzed.
 We wanted to make the changes but didn’t know where to go next.
 Then, a friend told us about Sweeten.
 She’d had her kitchen redone and was beyond thrilled.
 You can see her Sweeten renovation here.
 So, we posted our project and crossed our fingers.

 I don’t have enough words to communicate just how seamless this process was.
 We were connected with three people, all amazing!
 They were consummate professionals and visionary designers.
 We knew we would be in good hands with any of them.
-But in the end, we were thrilled to work with Sweeten Expert Ezra.
-It was clear from the very beginning that Ezra was a perfectionist and would help shape and execute our vision beautifully and with great care.
+But in the end, we were thrilled to work with this Sweeten contractor.
+It was clear from the very beginning that he was a perfectionist and would help shape and execute our vision beautifully and with great care.
 And both he and his wife, Rachel, were very helpful and responsive to all of our questions and concerns.

 We got to visit him at his workshop in Peekskill, NY, and see the impressive array of projects he was working on.
 But best of all, he grasped our needs right away.
 He was able to take our nascent design ideas and turn them into computer renderings that allowed us to see our vision come to life.

-With a few alterations, we signed off on the design and Ezra got to building.
-A couple of weeks before the install, he worked with us to pick our own cabinet and drawer pulls for the bookcase, as well as the door knob for our new third bedroom, all of which we got from Anthropologie.
-The install itself took a little under three days, and Ezra’s perfectionism came to the fore, as he perfectly placed each door knob, and touched up every nick and scratch.
+With a few alterations, we signed off on the design and our contractor got to building.
+A couple of weeks before the install, he worked with us to pick our own cabinet and drawer pulls for the bookcase, as well as the doorknob for our new third bedroom, all of which we got from Anthropologie.
+The install itself took a little under three days, and our contractor’s perfectionism came to the fore, as he perfectly placed each doorknob, and touched up every nick and scratch.
 He was so great, in fact, that we recommended him to our neighbors, for whom he also created a part-glass wall partition and built-ins.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.